meraj-21/JavaScript/README.md

 # JavaScript
-A code repository for learing javascript.
+A code repository for learning javascript.